Corporate Governance

 Management Committee

-It is attended by the President, and Director, Managing Executive Officers (and related directors and corporate auditors, as necessary), and is responsible for decision-making on matters entrusted by the Board of Directors (excluding matters exclusively decided by the Board of Directors as stipulated in the Companies Act), as well as deliberating, deciding, and managing policies and plans for business execution.
+It is attended by the President, and Directors and Managing Executive Officers, as well as, if necessary, relevant directors and corporate auditors, including external directors.
+It is responsible for decision-making on matters entrusted by the Board of Directors (excluding matters exclusively decided by the Board of Directors as stipulated in the Companies Act), as well as deliberating, deciding, and managing policies and plans for business execution.
 In addition to decision-making on matters entrusted by the Board of Directors (excluding matters exclusively decided by the Board of Directors as stipulated in the Companies Act), the Board of Directors deliberates, decides, and manages policies and plans for business execution.

 Nomination Committee and Remuneration Committee